Stavros Tsoukalas

-Stavros Tsoukalas (Σταύρος Τσουκαλάς; born 28 May 1988) is a Greek professional footballer who plays as a midfielder for Super League 2 club Niki Volos.
+Stavros Tsoukalas (Σταύρος Τσουκαλάς; born 28 May 1988) is a Greek professional footballer who plays as a midfielder for Cypriot First Division club Karmiotissa.

 Career

 PAOK

 Tsoukalas spend two years loaned to Doxa Dramas and then was immediately loaned again to Cypriot team Nea Salamina.
 In January 2011 he returned to PAOK.
 On 14 June 2011, he renewed his contract with the club until 2015.
 At the start of 2012–13 season he was informed that he was not part of PAOK new coach Giorgos Donis plans.
 On 7 August 2012, Tsoukalas' contract was mutually terminated.

 PAS Giannina

 On 8 August 2012 and after the contract termination with PAOK, Tsoukalas agreed to sign a two years contract with PAS Giannina, besides the interest of Greek giants AEK Athens.
 On 25 August 2012, he made his debut with the club in a 0–0 home draw against Platanias.
 From this match since 5 December 2014, he played constantly with the club without be injured or expelled in any of those 81 consecutive matches, established a record for the club.
 He didn't play on 6 December 2014 in the away match against Greek champions Olympiacos, but since then he returned to the starting eleven for the rest of the 2014–15 season.

 Tsoukalas started the 2015–16 season as the indisputable leader of PAS Giannina middle line.